dhcgn/jpegli-windows-explorer-extension/README.md

 ![Lightroom Export Dialog showing integration](docs/lightroom-plugin.png)

 This allows you to seamlessly optimize your JPEGs as part of your regular Lightroom export process.

+**Note:** Due to Operating System limitations on the length of arguments, Lightroom may start multiple instances of the executable if many files are selected.
+This will result in multiple windows opening.

+For a more seamless experience with Lightroom, you can adjust the following options in the `config.yaml`:
+- `no_user_interaction`: Set to `true` to prevent the window from waiting for user input.
+- `override_original_file`: Set to `true` to replace the original files directly.

 ## Purpose